snowballstem/snowball/CONTRIBUTING.rst

 Add a news entry to `index.tt`.

 ..
 FIXME: Also needs adding for the online demo.
+..
+Demo needs an extra tweak for RTL languages.

 Adding a new programming language generator
 ===========================================